 Over the period from 2012-2017, a total of 715 complete student applications to the MSME program were received.
 Two hundred and eighty-four applications (40%) were granted admission (including provisional standing).
 A total of 165 actually enrolled during this time.
 Sixty-one MS degrees have been awarded during this period.
-These data are a reflection of the high standards related to retention and quality control of MS graduates that is implicit in the MSME program.
+These data reflect the high standards related to retention and quality control of MS graduates that is implicit in the MSME program.
+These data are updated every five years during the THEC MS Program review.